FrankWan27/TetrisAI/README.md

 ---

 ## Controls
 The game can be played by the AI (AI Mode) or by a human (Human Mode).
-By default, the game starts in AI mode.
+By default, the game starts in AI mode with debug and priority mode turned on.
 Upon closing the game by clicking the X button, the best performing snake's neural network will be written to the file "BestOnClose.txt"

 ### AI Mode

-- Q/E - Increase/Decrease the speed setting (Slow, Normal, Fast, Fastest)
+- Q/E - Increase/Decrease the speed setting (Slowest, Slow, Normal, Fast, Fastest)
 - L - Immediately kill the current neural network
 - W - Write best performing Tetris neural network to the file "BestOnManual.txt"
-- B - Show/Hide debug info
+- B - Toggle debug info
+- R - Toggle priority mode
 - P - Switch to Human Mode

 ### Human Mode